Tusa (song): Commercial performance

 In the United States, "Tusa" debuted at number one on the Hot Latin Songs, becoming the first song by two lead female artists to debut atop the chart, and also the first song by a female act in a lead role to chart at number one since 2016, when Shakira's "Chantaje" featuring Maluma reached the top.
 It became Minaj's sixth entry on the Hot Latin Songs chart, and her second top 10, following 2017's "Krippy Kush" remix with Farruko, Bad Bunny, 21 Savage and Rvssian.

 On the US Billboard Hot 100, the song debuted at number 78, and later peaked at number 42.
 "Tusa" also debuted at 56 and later peaked at number 41 on the Rolling Stone US Top 100 Songs chart on the week ending 30 January 2020, with 67,200 sales plus track-equivalent streams.
 The song peaked at number one in numerous other countries.
 The song is the longest-running number one single on the Argentina Hot 100, spending 25 weeks on the top of the chart.

-In 2021, the single became the second-highest certified song in Mexico (AMPROFON) after "Con Calma", and the second-highest certified song by a female collaboration by the Latin division of the Recording Industry Association of America (RIAA), after "Mayores".
+In 2022, the single became highest certified song in Mexico (AMPROFON), and the second-highest certified song by a female collaboration by the Latin division of the Recording Industry Association of America (RIAA), after "Mayores".

 The song became the longest running number one single on the Argentina Hot 100, spending 25 consecutive weeks atop the charts.
 The song passed one billion streams on Spotify.